vladbv/daily-coding-problem/README.md

 For example, given the array [0, 8, 4, 12, 2, 10, 6, 14, 1, 9, 5, 13, 3, 11, 7, 15], the longest increasing subsequence has length 6: it is 0, 2, 6, 9, 11, 15.

+<h2>Problem 53</h2>

+This problem was asked by Apple.

+Given a tree, find the largest tree/subtree that is a BST.

+Given a tree, return the size of the largest tree/subtree that is a BST.